 I find it somewhat nullifies the serious message of these films, but perhaps they’re necessary to encourage people to head out there and do their bit.
 If total nihilism was embraced, why bother producing the film to begin with?

 A green future

 True change comes from the world’s governments.
 The problem there is getting that capricious lot organised is going to be more difficult than landing a spaceship on Mars.
 Environmental films can, at least, raise public awareness, in turn putting pressure on politicians to force through change, but is it too little too late?

 Some social scientists, such as Dr. Mayer Hillman, have a morbid outlook.
 In the 1970s and 1980s, he was busy outlining the changes that needed to happen to stop environmental disaster.
 These are only now being taken up by governments; “We’re doomed”, he told The Guardian in April 2018.

 Other modern thought leaders, bestselling writers such as physicist Carlo Rovelli and historian Yuval Noah Harari, have similarly morbid outlooks.
 Rovelli believes humans are ultimately doomed due to the damage we create.
 Harari suggests humans won’t see out the next 1,000 years.

 Now, at last, businesses and governments are reacting to public pressure.
 Desperately needed legislations have been instigated.
 The problem?
 The likes of anti-plastic laws should have been in effect decades ago.

 It is, however, a step in the right direction – all we need now is for more people to start doing their bit.
 Perhaps a film or two will be able to help with that?

-Alex Morris is a copywriter and creative writer from Manchester, where he runs the satire and culture site Professional Moron.
-He’s watched a fair few films, reads quite a lot, and drinks a vast amount of tea.
+Alex Morris is a copywriter and creative writer from Manchester, where he runs the satire and culture site Professional Moron – it’s all about surreal humour, but there are also film reviews and lots of irreverent rambling.